deepansha16/airflow-pipeline/README.md

 ***
 ### Technologies

-- **Apache Airflow**: Apache Airflow is used to programmatically author, schedule, and monitor workflows.
+- **[Airflow](https://airflow.apache.org/)**: Apache Airflow is used to programmatically author, schedule, and monitor workflows.
 It allows for the creation of workflows as directed acyclic graphs (DAGs) of tasks, with a scheduler to execute tasks based on dependencies.
 Airflow provides a rich user interface for visualizing pipeline execution and monitoring progress.

 - **AWS S3 (Amazon Simple Storage Service)**: S3 is used to store and protect data for various use cases.
 In this project, song and log data files are stored in public S3 buckets, with file paths specified in the `dwh.cfg` configuration file.